 - Stop by the Visitor Center in the heart of Moab to chat with a local guide and get some ideas for your next adventure.

 - Pick up an awesome handmade souvenir, or piece of art at Moab Made.
 This local boutique is a must-see stop while you’re cruising through the downtown.

 A good outdoor adventure should always include refueling with delicious food and drinks.
 Sample the local flavors of Moab’s food scene, and check out some of the best spots to grab a bite in the downtown area.
 Keep an eye out for businesses with a Green to Gold sign, indicating that particular establishment is taking steps to reduce their environmental impact.

 - Stop by 98 Center Moab for a bite at a cool Vietnamese inspired restaurant with fresh, organic, and locally-sourced meals.
-They run the gamut and serve vegan-friendly dishes, in addition to meatier plates.
+They run the gamut and serve vegan-friendly dishes in addition to meatier plates.
 Not to mention, signature cocktails, mocktails, and live music.

 - If you want a quick bite, head to Quesadilla Mobilla – a food truck on Main street that serves up unique and flavorful quesadillas stuffed with fresh ingredients like slow-cooked red chili beef and their signature spicy sweet potatoes.
 For more local food truck options, head a block down to the Food Truck Park.

-Where to catch some live music in Moab
+Tips for catching live music in Moab

 - At the heart of Utah’s jam-band community, Stonefed has been filling shows up at Woody’s Tavern for nearly 20 years.
 With original tunes featuring rock n’ roll drumming and groovy bass lines, this Moab music ensemble is worth checking out.